Who We Are

 Tapu Hanapi, Treasurer

-Hailing from a family of ʻāina activists on Molokaʻi, Tapu has a deep-rooted commitment to preserving and protecting Hawaii's natural and cultural resources.
+A Native Hawaiian from Molokaʻi, Tapu has a deep-rooted commitment to preserving and protecting Hawaii's natural resources and promoting Native Hawaiian culture and the arts.

 Ian Masterson